Bonds and Levies

 The actual levy rate varies each year based on property assessments and other factors.
 In 2022, voters approved up to $1.50/$1,000 home value, but the actual levy assessment was often lower than $1.50.
 WVSD is asking voters to REPLACE the levy that was approved in 2022 for the same rate.

 At the School Board meeting on Tuesday, November 10, 2025, the School Board unanimously approved a resolution for the replacement levy at an estimated rate of $1.50 per thousand.
-CLICK HERE TO VIEW THE RESOLUTION
+CLICK HERE TO VIEW THE LEVY RESOLUTION

 The graph below illustrates the previous levy rates and the proposed maximum levy assessment.